kingmoc/single-page-checkout-cjs-react/README.md

 Thanks to the Commerce.js SDK and all the usefull methods/functions that come with the commerce object - **updating/refreshing/adding** to your cart becomes straighforward and easy to manage.
 You setup your global state for the cart and pass that data throughout your app.

 If you happen to be advanced in react you can implement redux for state managment and initialize your store with the cart object.
-There are many ways to design and layout your eCommerce app but the most important factor is getting the neccessary data in order to provide a smooth user experience when selecting a product and adding to the cart.
+There are many ways to design and layout your eCommerce app - but the most important factor is getting the neccessary data in order to provide a smooth user experience when selecting a product and adding to the cart.

-I hope this guide helps with using the Commerce.js SDK in your react project.
-Lastly this guide is a continuation of a previous guide:
+This guide is a continuation of a previous guide:
- - [Listing Products in Catalog](https://github.com/kingmoc/product-list-cjs-react) - so check that out if you're just starting out and need help with getting your products listing on the page.
+ - [Listing Products in Catalog](https://github.com/kingmoc/product-list-cjs-react) - check that out if you're just starting out and need help with getting your products listed on the page.

 [LIVE DEMO](https://seities-store-cjs-react-guide.netlify.com/)